cmuratori/computer_enhance/langs_to_asm.md

 | C / C++   | CLANG     | -O3 |
 | C#        | .NET      | |

-Note that not all languages supported by Godbolt provide _actual_ ASM output.
+Note that not all languages supported by Compiler Explorer provide _actual_ ASM output.
 Some - like Python - only provide interpreter bytecode output, which is not particularly useful.
-The table above includes only those languages for which godbolt can produce real ASM.
+The table above includes only those languages for which Compiler Explorer can produce real ASM.

 # Using a debugger